kfoofw/ds_blog/_posts/2020-05-03-contextual-bandits-linear-ucb-disjoint.markdown

     <img src="{{site.baseurl}}/assets/img/post_11/paper_eqn_2.png"/>
 </div>

 Simply put, think back about the use of a linear regression model where the response variable for each arm is a reward return based on the input covariates.
-The coefficients `θ*_a` is unknown but with the online learning algorithm, we perform ridge regression to obtain it at each time step.
+The coefficients `θ*_a` are unknown but with the online learning algorithm, we perform ridge regression to obtain it at each time step.

 <div align="center">
     <img src="{{site.baseurl}}/assets/img/post_11/paper_eqn_3.png"/>